Rohit04121998/Anime-Analysis/README.md

 - Completed: Contains data on all completed anime.
 - Current: Tracks anime currently being watched.
-- Planning: Lists anime that are planned for future viewing.

 Each DataFrame includes essential fields like titles, genres, and average scores, making it easy to analyze your anime collection.